barthSextic/Stellar-Cloud-Generator/README.md

 ## Usage

 There are three main components.
-A looper, a delay, and a filter.
+A looper, a reverb, and a filter.

 Note: Both the inputs, and the sample are simultaneously sent through the system.
 Density_Alt controls the volume of the inputs, and Start_Alt controls the sample volume.